The equilibrium measure for a nonlocal dislocation energy

 \end{subsection} \end{section}

-\textbf{Acknowledgements.} The first two authors are members of GNAMPA--INdAM.
-MGM acknowledges support by the European Research Council under Grant No.\ 290888 ``Quasistatic and Dynamic Evolution Problems in Plasticity and Fracture''.
+\textbf{Acknowledgements.} The first two authors are partly supported by GNAMPA--INdAM.
+MGM acknowledges support by the ERC under Grant No.\ 290888 ``Quasistatic and Dynamic Evolution Problems in Plasticity and Fracture''.
 LR acknowledges support by the Universit\`a di Trieste through FRA~2014.
 LS acknowledges support by the EPSRC under the Grant EP/N035631/1 ``Dislocation patterns beyond optimality''.